madpl1239/HornerDiagram/README.md

 When the degree of the polynomial increases, the number of multiplications increases.

-And here comes the time for Horner's algorithm (or Horner's cheme).
+And here comes the time for Horner's algorithm (or Horner's scheme).
 To use it, we need to simplify the polynomial.

 *What is it about?*